-The French pronounciation can initially be quite a challenge for English native speakers as there are several sounds in the French language, such as the nasal sounds, which are uncommon in English.
-Since pronounciation and spelling have developped differently throughout the centuries, the French typeface may seem intimidating at first.
+The French pronunciation can initially be quite a challenge for English native speakers as there are several sounds in the French language, such as the nasal sounds, which are uncommon in English.
+Since pronunciation and spelling have developped differently throughout the centuries, the French typeface may seem intimidating at first.
 But when taking a closer look, it becomes clear that the assignment is regular in most cases.
 Especially the great number of silent letters at the end of the words can be a little bit unusual at first.

 Just like in German (and in English), there are definite and indefinite articles in the French language.
 In French, however, the indefinite articles can also have a plural form which is different from German.
 While adjectives always stand before the noun in German, this is rather an exception in French: most adjectives come after the respective noun.